mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-categorical.md

 ## Two unrelated samples

-Two sample tests come in two flavors: unrelated and related samples.
 Unrelated sample tests can be used for analysing marketing tests; you apply some kind of marketing voodoo to two different groups of prospects/customers and you want to know which method was best.
-The related samples tests are used to determine whether there are differences before and after some kind of treatment.
-It is also useful when seeing when verifying the predictions of machine learning algorithms.

 ### Two sample Chi-Square test